esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 ### Event messages queuing

 When `available_worker` strategy is in use all the event messages are queued in single worker pool manager process state.
-When different strategy is set e.g `best_worker` those messages are placed in worker processes inboxes.
+When different strategy is set e.g.
+`best_worker` those messages are placed in worker processes inboxes.
 Worker selection strategy can be set in `rabbit` pool configuration.